solliancenet/microsoft-postgresql-developer-guide/artifacts/06-05-LogicApp/README.md

 - Under **Settings**, select **Networking**
 - In the **Inbound Traffic** section, select **Private endpoints**
 - Select **Add**
-- For the name, type **PostgreSQLdevSUFFIX-web-pe**
+- For the name, type **pgsqldevSUFFIX-web-pe**
-- For the virtual network, select **PostgreSQLdevSUFFIX-web**
+- For the virtual network, select **pgsqldevSUFFIX-web**
 - Select the **default** subnet
 - Select **OK**
-- Browse to the **PostgreSQLdevSUFFIX-web** virtual network, record the new IP Address of the private endpoint.
+- Browse to the **pgsqldevSUFFIX-web** virtual network, record the new IP Address of the private endpoint.

 ### Set the Database Host